factor/factor/reference/allocator-full-greedy-20260908/IMPLEMENTATION.md

 Factor IR interface.
 Static loop depth supplies bounded frequency estimates.
 The default allocator remains linear scan; this work changes only explicit greedy selection.

+## Algorithm choices and termination

+The Factor region objective is weighted memory-use traffic plus disagreement costs on actual CFG edges, with hard per-register interference constraints.
+LLVM SpillPlacement uses an iterative weighted residency network; Factor solves its binary, whole-register version by an exact deterministic minimum cut.
+This handles transparent blocks and cycles without relying on layout adjacency.
+The global solver is limited to 128 live blocks.
+Larger regions advance to the same allocator's interference-directed local stage.
+Recoloring is limited to depth 5, 8 interferers per candidate, and 64 searched intervals per attempt.
+These are search limits, not a fallback to a different allocator.

+Region products advance to local refinement, local products advance to spill, and minimal spill products are terminal.
+Eviction cascades prevent two peers from repeatedly displacing each other; split stages never regress.
+A genuinely impossible mandatory use reports `greedy-register-pressure` after recoloring.

+Per-block resident products retain register locations at entry and exit.
+The shared edge resolver emits stores/reloads/copies only where locations change.
+The accompanying shared assignment fix expires old products before block-entry activation.
+It leaves boundary stores to that resolver, since an overflowing arithmetic terminator can define the value being spilled.
+The explicit `defining-terminator-fixture` checks both outgoing edge stores and original-SSA value flow.
+Ordinary within-block spills retain the established insertion path.

+Diagnostics include `algorithm="llvm-style-greedy"`, `fallback-count=0`, each
+processed stage, assignments/evictions, hint assignments/breaks, global/local
+splits, block products, resident blocks, cut cost, and recoloring attempts, successes, search steps and rollback counts.
+Tests can inspect plans and full occupancy state directly; no trace collection is enabled in the allocation loop.

+Validation so far is correctness validation on native ARM64 using the matching integration VM and image with explicit source reloads.
+No speed claim or ranking is made for this algorithm before the independent frozen-candidate benchmarks.